|

 5. bird

-warm-blooded egg-laying vertebrates characterized by feathers and forelimbs modified as wings
+warm-blooded egg-laying vertebrate with feathers and wings

 http://www.conservapedia.com/Bird A Bird is a warm-blooded egg-laying vertebrate with wings and feathers.
 For the most part, they fly.
 Ostriches, penguins, and emus are birds that don't fly, although penguins have sometimes been said ...